Computationally-efficient Graph Modeling with Refined Graph Random Features: Experiments

-\textbf{Re-using the same set of random walks:} Finally, we conduct an ablation study (see Fig.~\ref{fig:same_path_long}) to pinpoint the benefit of the walk-stitching mechanism itself.
-In this experiment, rather than sampling new independent walks for each component (as before), we take \textbf{the exact same set} of random walks generated for the baseline GRF method and re-use them for each degree of the GRFs++ estimator.
-This still results in a significant improvement in the Frobenius norm error for all GRFs++ variants, compared to the regular GRFs baseline (see Tab.~\ref{tab:metrics_vertec_normal_all} for a practical application of a downstream experiment).
+\paragraph{Re-using the same set of random walks :} Finally, we conduct an ablation study (Fig.~\ref{fig:speed_reuse} \textbf{(a)}) to pinpoint the benefit of the walk-stitching mechanism itself.
+In this experiment, rather than sampling new independent walks for each component (as before), we use \textbf{the exact same set} of random walks generated for the baseline GRF method and re-use them for each degree of the GRFs++ estimator.
+This results in a significant improvement in the Frobenius norm error for all GRFs++ variants, compared to the regular GRFs baseline (see Tab.~\ref{tab:metrics_vertec_normal_all} for a practical downstream experiment).

-\paragraph{Computational Time:} We generated random graphs with 500 nodes.
+\paragraph{Computational Time :} We generated random graphs with 500 nodes.
 We evaluated two configurations using base halting probabilities ($p_{\mathrm{halt}}$) of $0.01$ and $0.001$, which correspond to the regular GRF method (degree $l=1$).
 For the GRFs++ methods of degree $l>1$, we used a scaled halting probability of $p_{\mathrm{halt}} \times l$ to ensure a fair comparison.
-Fig. \ref{fig:time} presents a computational speed analysis of the GRFs++ algorithm, breaking down its performance into two key components: ``Walk Time'' (the time required for random walk sampling) and ``Stitching Time'' (the time for the matrix-matrix operations used in the walk-stitching technique).
+Fig. \ref{fig:speed_reuse} \textbf{(b)} presents a computational speed analysis of the GRFs++ algorithm, breaking down its performance into two key components: ``Walk Time'' (the time required for random walk sampling) and ``Stitching Time'' (the time for the matrix-matrix operations used in the walk-stitching technique).
 As the degree increases, both the walk time and the stitching time decreases.

+We further compare the speed of GRF++ against the brute force kernel construction.
+Tab.~\ref{tab:mesh_runtime_new} shows scalabilty of GRF++ for larger graphs (results for smaller meshes can be found in Fig.~\ref{fig:time_grf_plus}).